Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 Exclusive Lounge Area

 The Retreat Lounge is special for Retreat guests.
 On non-revolutionized Celebrity ships, it’s called “Michael’s Club.”
-AquaClass and Concierge guests have no such lounge.
+AquaClass and Concierge guests do not have access to a comparable.

-The Retreat Lounge is a beautiful area to have continental breakfast if you want another option aside from the ships’ many restaurants and dedicated Luminae restaurant.
+The Retreat Lounge is a beautiful area to have a continental breakfast if you want another option besides the ship’s many restaurants and dedicated Luminae restaurant.

-The lounge is open all day for beverages, from coffee drinks to tea and cocktails.
+The lounge is open all day for beverages, including coffee drinks, tea, cocktails, mocktails, and soft drinks.
 They also have self-serve mini-fridges where you can grab a drink like sparkling or still water.

 White couches in a The Retreat Lounge on Celebrity Apex cruise ship.